-Dr. Alpna Seth currently serves as the Chief Operating Officer of Vir Biotechnology, Inc. Prior to joining Vir in July 2017, Dr. Seth was Senior Vice President and Global head of the Biosimilars business for Biogen, Inc. headquartered in Zug, Switzerland since 2014.
+Dr. Alpna Seth currently serves as the Chief Operating Officer of Vir Biotechnology, Inc., and is also a member of the Board of Directors of Seattle Genetics, Inc. Prior to joining Vir in July 2017, Dr. Seth was Senior Vice President and Global head of the Biosimilars business for Biogen, Inc. headquartered in Zug, Switzerland since 2014.
 For the period from 1998 through 2014, Dr. Seth held a range of executive roles at Biogen in business development, drug development and marketing programs, including founding Managing Director of Biogen Idec India and Program Executive for several of Biogen's major cross-functional drug development programs and product launches.
 She holds a Ph.D. in Biochemistry and Molecular Biology from University of Massachusetts Medical School and conducted her post-doctoral research at Harvard University in Immunology and Structural Biology, both as a Howard Hughes Medical Institute Fellow.
-She is also a 2002 graduate of the Advanced Management Program at Harvard Business School.
 Dr. Seth brings a breadth of experience in drug discovery, marketing, international operations and business development.
 Among other attributes, skills and qualifications, the Board believes Dr. Seth's extensive background in the pharmaceutical industry and her deep knowledge of critical areas of science provide a valuable strategic perspective for our business generally and for a key customer group for the Company.